AlexanderTkacs/SpanTask/README.md

 # SpanTask
 For CSC 400

+The final report my final report on this project

-The Span folder the folder that sould be imported into Eclipse to view, and run the source code For ease of access, and to download I created the span.zip file
+The Span folder the folder that sould be imported into Eclipse to view, and run the source code

+  For ease of access, and to download I created the span.zip file

 The testParticipants.accdb file is the access database file for the project